About us & The Brindley Theatre

 The neon public artwork on top of the Brindley represents the angled parts of the Transporter Bridge, which the auditorium is named after.
 The colours are magnetic.
 It is an abstract idea about the energy and strength, the dynamics of marks and light direction.
 The corresponding public artwork in the Old Town points to the Brindley, a place of expression in all the arts, for all the people to participate and enjoy.

-We have won 9 major awards.
-These are:
+We have won 11 major awards.

 - Award for Technical Excellence in Architectural Technology 2008